Addiction Studies (ADST)

 Pre-requisites: ENGL 201 or permission of department.

-This course introduces students to concepts relevant to the implementation of medication assisted treatment (MAT).
-Specifically the research into the efficacy of MAT will re reviewed and the basic brain chemistry of addiction and common medication-based treatments.
-The historical, legal and ethical considerations specific to MAT will also be reviewed.
-Evidence-based therapeutic techniques for counseling staff collaborating in interdisciplinary teams with medical staff will be presented.
+Introduces concepts relevant to the implementation of medication assisted treatment (MAT).
+Specifically, the research into the efficacy of MAT is reviewed and the basic brain chemistry of addiction and common medication-based treatments.
+The historical, legal, and ethical considerations specific to MAT are also reviewed.
+Evidence-based therapeutic techniques for counseling staff collaborating in interdisciplinary teams with medical staff are presented.

 ADST 454.
 TRAUMA INFORMED CARE IN BEHAVIORAL HEALTH.
 4 Credits.